Brief, synoptic rundown of things i saw, did, enjoyed, hated.

 Don't worry Anto, I'm sure you'll be able to write it off against tax.

-Robert Muchamore's suitably combative Twitter message:
+Even better was Robert Muchamore's suitably combative Twitter message:

 "Irritated at another round of whinging by the usual grey haired mafia of 'renowned' kids authors"